DIY User Personas

-All product should have personas - it is the most basic tool for design experience.
-Key to identify our real users profile, needs, wants, expectations and end up with a product/service user-oriented.
+All products should have personas - it is the most basic tool for the design experience.
+The key to identifying our real users' profile, needs, wants, expectations and ending up with a product/service that is user oriented.

-A persona is build based on several sources of information: interviews with real users, analytics, marketing, customer care, etc. Bellow you have a suggested step by step path for build your persona.
-Recently reading Lean UX method discover and alternative path to traditional User Centered building personas method, but here I will explain only the method based on traditional UCD.
+A persona is built based on several sources of information: interviews with real users, analytics, marketing, customer care, etc. Below, you have a suggested step-by-step path for building your personas.
+Recently, I read the Lean UX method discovery and alternative paths to traditional User Centered persona building method, but here I will explain only the method based on traditional UCD.

 Step by Step: ‘Building your User Persona’

 - Collect information from all sources.
 Interviews with stakeholders who possess information about final users (User Experience team, Marketing, Data Analyst, Product Owner, Product Manager, Customer care, etc.)